 Likewise, whilst llamas expect adults to treat them politely, and frankly, with a certain amount of deference (again, think of cats)… children are allowed all manner of concessions.
 Nothing is too much trouble!
 Now admittedly, llamas do not bite or kick – and their reputation for spitting is almost wholly undeserved – instead, when offended, they draw themselves up to their full height (often 180cm+), gaze disapprovingly down their roman noses, turn their woolly backs and proceed to ignore you for the remainder of the day.
 Thus, offending them is not the end of the world – but! – if you’re under the age of 10, you can do almost no wrong.
 Even an accidental slap in the face from an overenthusiastic toddler will be tolerated repeatedly with barely a flicker, whilst an adult committing such a crime would be shunned for about a week.

-So whilst our ponies, donkeys and larger, retired horses all love visitors – the first activity we recommend for families coming to Kingbilli – especially those without much animal experience – is to go hang out in the llama paddock.
+So whilst our ponies and larger horses all love visitors – the first activity we recommend for families coming to Kingbilli – especially those without much animal experience – is to go hang out in the llama paddock.
 Take a picnic for the kids, a glass of wine for the grown-ups… and immerse yourselves in large-animal-language.
 And if the warm sun and soft grass should lull you into a lazy frame of mind – never fear, the llamas will keep track of the kids for you!